piotrr70/GDKI/introduction/README.md

 # How is the digital knowledge infrastructure governed?

-To address those different questions, the program wil use a multidisciplinary approach, building upon the knowledge made available thanks to research in nnthropology of knowledge, such as the platform [Savoirs](http://savoirs.app),library studies and Information Science, such as [CIBER](http://ciber-research.uk/harbingers.html), political science, such as the recent [Big Science and Research Infrastructures in Europe](https://www.e-elgar.com/shop/gbp/big-science-and-research-infrastructures-in-europe-9781839100000.html), history of science and technology, in the context of digital humanities, such as the research developed at [EPFL LHST](https://www.epfl.ch/labs/lhst/).
+To address those different questions, the program wil use a multidisciplinary approach, building upon the knowledge made available thanks to research in nnthropology of knowledge, such as the platform [Savoirs](http://savoirs.app), library studies and Information Science, such as [CIBER](http://ciber-research.uk/harbingers.html), political science, such as the recent [Big Science and Research Infrastructures in Europe](https://www.e-elgar.com/shop/gbp/big-science-and-research-infrastructures-in-europe-9781839100000.html), history of science and technology, in the context of digital humanities, such as the research developed at [EPFL LHST](https://www.epfl.ch/labs/lhst/).
        <param ve-image
        label="Infrastructure"
        description="Map of Amsterdam around 1699-1706"